-This Information Letter provides some further guidance and background information in relation to the "Country of Origin" of ingredients used for the production of Flavourings
+This Position Paper provides some further guidance and background information in relation to the "Country of Origin" of ingredients used for the production of Flavourings.

-It is an update of the previous Information Letter from 2015 on the same topic since the Regulation (EEC) No 2913/92 has been repealed and has been replaced by Regulation (EU) No 952/2013 laying down the Union Customs Code.
+It is an update of the EFFA IL 19/05 (following IL 15/04) since the Implementing Regulation (EU) 2018/775 has been adopted and applies.

-It is EFFA's understanding that there is no legal requirement to disclose the geographical origin of the ingredients used in flavouring formulations.
+Due to their very low dosage, flavourings are not to be considered as primary ingredients for which Regulation (EU) No 952/2013 laying down the Union Customs Code foresees specific labelling provisions.
+It is EFFA's understanding that there is no legal requirement to disclose the geographical origin of the ingredients used in flavourings.